 While the potatoes are in the oven cook the fish in a bit of water (do not overcook it).
 Strain thoroughly and combine with the spinach (while still hot).

 Add the coconut milk, lime juice and zest and seasoning.
 Stir and set aside.

-Remove the sweet potatoes from the oven, leave until cool enough to handle, then scoop out the insides (using a melon baller or large spoon) leaving a few millimeters around the skin (at this point switch the oven back on, gas mark 7) and add to the fish mixture.
+Remove the sweet potatoes from the oven, leave until cool enough to handle, then scoop out the middle (using a melon baller or large spoon) leaving a few millimeters around the skin (at this point switch the oven back on, gas mark 7) and add to the fish mixture.
 Stir well, taste to check if more seasoning is needed and spoon the mixture into the potato skins.
 Sprinkle with the desiccated coconut, drizzle with a little oil and bake for 8 minutes (alternatively, pop under a grill for 4-5 minutes).
-Serve immediately
+Serve immediately.

 I am bringing this Healthy Sweet Potato Skins with Fish recipe to #CookBlogShare, hosted this week by Kirsty@Hijacked By Twins.
 If you’ve got a recipe share it!
 The 4 hosts behind #CookBlogShare (I am one of them) will make sure it’s seen by as many people as possible:) Plus you can get featured next week!